dlstreamer/pipeline-server/docs/build_script_reference.md

 # Docker Build Script Reference
-The `build.sh` script enables customization of the docker image with command line options.
-Start by getting help
+The `build.sh` script passes common options to the underlying `docker build` commands for the base and derived images.
+It enables developers the ability to customize the included components.

+Use the --help option to see how the use the script.
+All arguments are optional.

 ```
 $ docker/build.sh --help
 usage: build.sh